-

 Child Car Seat Laws

-Title 29-A, 2081 of the Maine Revised Statutes also handles child safety seat laws.
-All children who weigh less than 40 pounds must ride in approved child safety seats.
+Title 29-A of the Maine Revised Statutes also handles child safety seat laws.
+All children who are:

-If you're in the market for one, you can shop online for a child car seat at any time.
+If you're in the market for one, you can shop for a car seat online at any time.
 Before ordering, be sure to read our article on How To Buy a Child Safety Seat.

 Helmets

-DMV.org provides two special reports, Helmets: A Matter of Choice? and How To Buy the Right Helmet, regarding helmets.
+We provide two special reports, Motorcycle Helmet Laws and How To Buy the Right Helmet, regarding helmets.
 Read below for Maine-specific helmet laws.

 Motorcycle Riders

-If you are under the age of 15 and the passenger of a motorcycle or attached side car, or are the driver of an off-road motorcycle, you must wear protective headgear.
+If you are under 15 years old and the passenger of a motorcycle or attached side car, or are the driver of an off-road motorcycle, you must wear protective headgear.

-You must also wear protective headgear if you are using a learner's permit or are within one year of satisfying a driving test.
+You must also wear protective headgear if you are using a learner's permit or are within 1 year of obtaining a motorcycle license.

 For more information, refer to Title 29-A, 2083 of the Maine Revised Statutes.